viascience/nftscan/README.md

-Flask has been chosen as API because it is lightweight.
+Flask has been chosen as the API because it is lightweight.
 Other APIs could be used, but are not recommended.

 1. Please create a new directory in the root directory with the name of the service.